as-hq/as-hq/README.md

 ## Testing AlphaSheets

-AlphaSheets has two testing directories, `unit-tests` and `spec`, the latter of which contains the integration tests.
+AlphaSheets has two testing directories, `unit-tests` and `int-tests`, the latter of which contains the integration tests.
 You can run the unit tests as follows:

 ```bash
 $ npm test